MeinePeptide

 Overview

 GHK is a short, naturally occurring tripeptide (glycyl-L-histidyl-L-lysine) that the human body produces in plasma and that binds copper(II) with high affinity.
-Tissue levels drop with age, which is part of what put it on the anti-aging map in the first place.
-The topical evidence is the cleanest part of the file — randomised trials of GHK-Cu creams show measurable improvements in skin density, fine lines, and wound healing at clinically meaningful effect sizes.
-The injectable case is where the literature gets thinner and the marketing gets louder.
-Most claimed systemic benefits — hair regrowth, joint repair, gut healing — rest on cell-culture data and user reports rather than human trials.
+Tissue levels drop with age, which is part of what put it on the anti-aging map.
+Topical evidence is the cleanest part of the file — randomised trials of GHK-Cu creams show measurable improvements in skin density, fine lines, and wound healing.
+The injectable case is thinner.
+Most claimed systemic benefits — hair regrowth, joint repair, gut healing — rest on cell-culture data and user reports rather than human trials.[1]

 Evidence quality